 Because of the common control aspects in a drop down transaction, the 2016 Drop Down was deemed a transaction between entities under common control and, as such, has been accounted for on an "as-if pooled" basis for all periods in which common control existed.
-Subsequent to Initial Close, SMLP's financial results will retrospectively include the combined financial results of the 2016 Drop Down Assets for all common-control periods.
+Subsequent to closing the 2016 Drop Down, SMLP's financial results retrospectively include the combined financial results of the 2016 Drop Down Assets for all common-control periods.